Alfonsina30/cinemapedia/README.md

 # cinemapedia

-A Flutter App of movie with the API of TheMovieDB and clean Architecture
+Flutter Movie App with communication in real-time with API TheMovieDB and Technologies Riverpod, Isar Database, and Clean Architecture as design pattern